Demystifying Carleson Frames: Carleson Systems: Analysis Operator Perspective

-The above result underscores the relevance of the sampling and interpolation theory of entire functions in the context of Carleson systems.
+The results of this section underscore the relevance of the sampling and interpolation theory of entire functions in the context of Carleson systems.
 We intend to pursue this avenue of research in our future investigation.